Percolation analysis of spatiotemporal distribution of population in Seoul and Helsinki: Data And Method

 \subsection{Data}

 We use the Seoul Living Population Data (SLPD)~\cite{SLPD} provided by the Seoul Metropolitan Government to analyze the spatio-temporal distribution of population in Seoul.
 The SLPD is based on mobile phone signal data and tells us the total number of people of a specific area in Seoul at a specific time (an hourly interval).
 There are 19,153 area units, called ‘jibgyegu’, in the dataset.
-Figure 1(a) shows the spatial distribution of Seoul's population at 9:00 A.M. on April 1st, 2019 by the area unit.
+Figure 1(a) shows the spatial distribution of Seoul's population at 9:00 A.M. on April 1, 2019 by the area unit.

-Since the ‘jibgyegu’ area units are irregular in shape and size, we spatially aggregated the number of people recorded each hour in each area unit on a regular square grid of cell size 400m.
+Since the ‘jibgyegu’ area units are irregular in shape and size, we spatially aggregated the number of people recorded each hour in each area unit on a regular square grid of cell size 400 m.
 As a result, we obtained 4043 grid cells with geographic coordinates and hourly population density.
+We chose a grid cell size of 400 m to get a sufficient number of grid cells for statistical analysis but also to minimize the impact of noises from too-small size and the impact of natural boundaries such as mountains and rivers in Seoul.
+We also tested the robustness of our results with two different sizes of grid cells (250 and 500 m) and obtained qualitatively similar results.
 We considered weekdays in April 2019 for our analysis (20 days in total).
-We tested the robustness of our results with two different sizes of grid cells (250m and 500m) and obtained qualitatively similar results.

 To focus on relatively high population areas in cities, we excluded grid cells whose daily population densities are lower than the daily population densities averaged over all the grid cells.
-Figure 1(b) shows the spatial distribution of Seoul's population at 9:00 A.M. on April 1st, 2019 on the grid cells after the exclusion of lowly-populated cells.
+Figure 1(b) shows the spatial distribution of Seoul's population at 9:00 A.M. on April 1, 2019 on the grid cells after the exclusion of lowly-populated cells.
 The number of grid cells was reduced from 4043 to 2480.
 The excluded lowly-populated grid cells are mostly located in mountains, rivers, and public facilities such as sewage treatment plants.